m-kupiec/compendium-javascript/README.md

 console.log(C.prototype.isPrototypeOf(c)); // true
 ```

-Checking rules may be modified using `Symbol.hasInstance` static method:
+Checking rules may be modified using the `Symbol.hasInstance` static method:

 ```js
 class A {